tramitit/guides/en/austria/id_card_loss_report.md

 ---
-title: "ID Card Loss Report"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
-description: "Detailed information regarding the procedure of reporting a lost or stolen ID Card in Austria."
+- Austria
+date: '2024-06-07'
+description: Notify authorities & apply for a replacement ID card in Austria to prevent identity theft.
+Learn the process, required documents, and waiting times.
 draft: false
+meta_title: 'Lost or Stolen ID Card Reporting in Austria: Procedure & Providers'
+title: 'Lost or Stolen ID Card Reporting in Austria: Procedure & Providers'
-translationKey: "austria-id_card_loss_report"
+translationKey: austria-id_card_loss_report
 ---

 ## Description
 ### What is it?